FIRST-Tech-Challenge/FtcRobotController/README.md

     * You can click on the link at the bottom of the the Manage page.
     * You can click on the link at the upper-right the Blocks project page.
 * Fixes logspam when `isBusy()` is called on a motor not in RTP mode.
-* Hides the "RC Password" item on the inspection screen for phone-based Robot Controllers.
+* Hides the "RC Password" item on the inspection screen for phone-based org.firstinspires.ftc.teamcode.Robot Controllers.
 (It is only applicable for Control Hubs).
 * Adds channel 165 to Wi-Fi Direct channel selection menu in the settings screen.
 (165 was previously available through the web UI, but not locally in the app).

 ## Version 7.0 (20210915-141025)